 - be breathable to keep your head cool during intense exercise in the heat

-- protect the top of your head from the sun’s harmful UV rays (sorry no large meshed caps here)
+- provide sun protection for your head and especially the top of your head (sorry no large meshed caps here)

-- be moisture-wicking to prevent sweat dripping down your face
+- be moisture-wicking and quick-dry to prevent sweat dripping down your face

-- look good when worn forwards or backward.
+- look good when worn forwards or backwards

 - be durable to take a heavy trail beating

-There’s a built-in sweatband that provides moisture control without the added bulk, and the polyester UPF protective materials wick away any perspiration.
+This trail running hat also has a built-in sweatband that provides moisture control without the added bulk, and the polyester UPF protective materials wick away any perspiration and is quick-drying.
 The adjustable elastic cord at the rear is a nice touch to the overall minimalism, and it provides a secure fit that’s easy to adjust on the fly.

 The BUFF Pack Run Cap is a very comfortable hat due to the 4-way stretch fabric it’s built with; this fabric makes it super lightweight too (1 oz.).